 The major in Communication Studies provides students with the best features of a liberal arts and a professional education.
 The core courses, in combination with the University's General Education requirements, provide students with opportunities to develop competencies through examining the role played by communication in various contexts.
-The area of emphasis is the means through which students develop a specialization, while exploring the broad spectrum of human communication.
-These areas provide a focus to the major but are not intended to be career specific.
+The concentration is the means through which students develop a specialization, while exploring the spectrum of human communication.
+The concentration provides a focus to the major but are not intended to be career specific.
 Each area provides skills and competencies applicable to a variety of potential careers under the broader headings of health communication, organizational communication, and communication and public advocacy.
-Majors are expected to complete the requirements of at least one of the following three emphases.
+Majors are expected to complete the requirements of at least one of the following three concentrations.